Code of Conduct

 - We believe the individual is likely to engage in professional sabotage, and the individual has participated in previous professional sabotage or there is credible evidence suggesting the individual is planning to engage in future professional sabotage.

-- Incident.
-We define incident to be any possible infringement of FCOP.
+Incident.
+We define incident to be any possible infringement of LCOC.

 - The individual is not a destructive individual.